-- State Inspected GDA, Meat can be sold within state lines - Federally Inspected (TA) By USDA or GDA on behalf of USDA, Meat can be sold in US - But, need other permits, licenses, approvals to sell - Under continuous inspection - Owner pays for services and takes meat back for sale (see permits etc. above) - Meat must be inspected for direct sale!!!! - Plant has high risk potential
+- State Inspected GDA, Meat can be sold within state lines - Federally Inspected (TA) By USDA or GDA on behalf of USDA, Meat can be sold in US - But, need other permits, licenses, approvals to sell - Under continuous inspection Owner pays for convision and - Owner pays for services and takes meat back for sale (see permits etc. above) - Meat must be inspected for direct sale!!!! - Plant has high risk potential agr.georgia.gov